-Battleye Extended Controls Setup Under FireDaemon
+Battleye Extended Controls Server Setup Under FireDaemon Pro

-- Download BEC here.
+- Download BEC from here.

 The most important field on the tab is the Parameters.
 The Parameters define the initial setup of your server.
 The full parameter list should be as follows:

 -f config.cfg --dsc